bonfire-networks/website-blog/posts/openscience_network.md

 With such an amount of grey matter in place, the next logical step was to validate the feasibility of these ideas and how they would play in a federated network.

-## The Open Science Extension prototype
+## The open science extension prototype

 <img src="/img/ospreview.png" />